masternotions/masternotions.github.io/predator-part-1.md

 The place where RZ was supposed to film, with a director specializing in actors and actresses not yet 'experts' in adult films and how to behave to and from the camera, was a typical hell of cruising bars.
 The amount of products used for the practice of Sadomasochism, or BDSM, as it is better known, drew the attention of RZ.

 In the presentation, Greenwald demanded to be called solely and solely: Herr DomMascHry31, or just Herr DOM.
-The obsession nazistóide Greenwald (a Jew who hates Judaism, Israel, Christianity, but with a strong penchant for Islam and the idea of submission and domination ... is already public knowledge domain and the face Jeffrey Dahmer Glenn).
+The [obsession nazistóide][1] Greenwald (a Jew who hates Judaism, Israel, Christianity, but with a strong penchant for Islam and the idea of submission and domination ... is already public knowledge domain and the face Jeffrey Dahmer Glenn).

 'I didn't know his real name and didn't know it until I saw him on TV years and years later in an NBC story and the Bush son elections.
 After healthy years and without panic attacks, Greenwald's vision triggered all the perverse memories that Verdevaldo and his partner Buchtel had for the then young man in his 20s'.